alcogy/svelte-ordering/README.md

 ![screenshot](/readme/screen.png)

-Tiny Ordering is build by Sveltekit, drizzle ORM, Tailwind CSS and PostgreSQL.<br>
+Tiny Ordering is build by Sveltekit, drizzle ORM and PostgreSQL.<br>
 We Implemnted few functions.
 Add and remove by cart and show order histories.